line-em/devops-23-24-JPE-1231866/CA1/README.md

 #### Adding the jobYears Field

 - **14. Opening the project on IntelliJ** - To avoid problems, I recommend opening the folder "tutorial" directly on IntelliJ.
-We will work on the basic folder that is inside the tutorial folder.
+This is to make sure the `pom.xml` is read correctly.
+We will work on the `basic/` folder that is inside the tutorial folder.
     - 14.1.
-Click on "Open or Import" and select the "tutorial" folder.
+Click on "Open or Import" on IntelliJ, and select the "tutorial" folder.
-- **15 - Add the field jobYears to the Employee.** To properly add the field, it's necessary to:
+- **15 - Add the field jobYears to the Employee.** To properly add the field jobYears, here are the tasks we will need to implement, in no particular order:
     - 15.1.
 Add the field to the Employee class, adding it to its constructor.
     - 15.2.
 Add the field to the entries in the DatabaseLoader class.
     - 15.3.
 Add the field to the table in the app.js file.
     - 15.4.
 Add validation to the field in the Employee class.
     - 15.5.
-Add the field to the EmployeeTest class.
+Add the field to the EmployeeTest class, where needed, and create new tests.
     - 15.6.
 Modify methods such as hashCode() and equals() to include the new field.
     - 15.7.
 Add the corresponding getters and setters.
     - 15.8.
 Run the tests and the application to check if everything is working properly.
 - **16 - Tests** - We will first commit the tests for the Employee class.
-To do so, run the following commands:
+After making your modifications, run the following commands:
+    - 16.0. `git status` (to verify the files that were modified)
-    - 16.1. `git add .`
+    - 16.1. `git add .` (In case you created a new file.
+You can also specify the file to be added, such as `git add FILE.java`)
     - 16.2. `git commit -m “[JobYears] #Add tests to jobYears.
 Closes #3”`
     - 16.3. `git status` to check if everything is ok.
     - 16.4. `git push` to push the changes to the repository.
 - **17 - Add methods to employees, including validation.** Do the same process as in the previous step, but now for the methods and validation of the jobYears field.
-    - 17.1. `git add .`
+    - 17.1. `git add .` and `git status`, whenever it is needed.
-    -
-    17.2. `git commit -m “[JobYears] Add methods to jobYears, validating Employee attributes.
+    - 17.2. `git commit -m “[JobYears] Add methods to jobYears, validating Employee attributes.
 Closes #2 #6”`
     - 17.3. `git push`
 - **18 - Optional - Add new entries**: If you want to add new entries to the database, you can do so by adding them to the DatabaseLoader class.
 After that, run the tests and the